 Facial fat provides volume and is very important for a youthful look.
 With age (and depending on lifestyle factors) this fat will decrease.
 And that is not all.
 Some of the so-called fat pads will also redistribute and fall downwards.

 Fat pads are areas where many fat cells are closely packed together.
 These pads contribute to volume and contour of your face.

 As the years pass by, some of the fat pads will, unfortunately, begin to fall downwards.

 The fat pad that sits along the cheekbone (the so-called malar fat pad) provides a great fullness to the eyes and cheeks.
 But will with age begin to droop.
 Which makes the nasolabial folds more prominent.

 Why this drooping occurs is probably a mix of several factors.
 And some studies suggest it is mainly a result of slack of ligament support.
 I will get back to this under the treatments below.

 When it comes to general loss of fat tissue in the face, weight loss (and especially rapid weight loss) will contribute alot.
 As well UV-exposure.
 I will get back to this too.

 Loss of muscles

 Our facial muscles give us volume and circulation.
-But just as the case with bone mass and fat tissue, we also lose muscle mass the older we get.
+But just as in the case with bone mass and fat tissue, we also lose facial muscle mass the older we get.

 That process can either be delayed and even reversed (with the right nutrition and exercise).
 Or it can be accelerated with the lack of exercise and nutrition.